pragma-/Plang/README.md

 exists | test if a key exists in a Map delete | deletes a key from a Map

+### Scoping
+Variables and functions are lexically scoped.
+Statement groups introduce a new lexical scope.

 ### Variables
     VariableDeclaration ::= "var" Identifier Initializer?
     Initializer         ::= "=" Statement